At this point in time, is there anything missing in the AR-15 world?

-A Geiselle SSA trigger gives you an ultra-short and light trigger pull that results in a more accurate and fast-firing gun.
+A Geissele SSA trigger gives you an ultra-short and light trigger pull, resulting in a more accurate and fast-firing gun.

-Furniture-wise you get an SBA3, a MOE K grip, Geiselle Super Badass charging handle, M-LOK free-floating handguard, and ambidextrous safety.
+Furniture-wise, you get an SBA3, a MOE K grip, a Geissele Super Badass charging handle, M-LOK free-floating handguard, and ambidextrous safety.

 If you want a top-of-the-line PCC, then the Noveske9 is the model to beat.

-The Radian Model 1 is without a doubt one of the more fascinating rifles on this list.
+The Radian Model 1 is undoubtedly one of the more fascinating rifles on this list.

 Pushing Stoner’s original design forward might be a tried and true tradition of American Arm’s manufacturers.